Richard Garvie: Political career

-Personal life
+Professional Career

-Garvie is from Corby in Northamptonshire.
-While living in the UK, Garvie worked as a TV anchor on motorsport programs for Premier Sports and as a radio personality on various stations around England and Scotland.
+While living in the UK, Garvie worked as a TV anchor on motorsport and ice hockey coverage for Premier Sports and as a radio personality on various stations around England and Scotland.

 Garvie was also responsible for keeping NASCAR on television in the UK after Sky Sports ended coverage following the 2010 Daytona 500.

-In 2011, Garvie again brokered the deal to keep NASCAR on television in the UK & Ireland by taking the coverage to Premier Sports TV with sponsorship from 3M who at the time were a sponsor of Greg Biffle.
+In 2011, Garvie again brokered the deal to keep NASCAR on television in the UK & Ireland by taking the coverage to Premier Sports TV with sponsorship from 3M, who at the time were a sponsor of Greg Biffle.
 As part of this deal, coverage of BRISCA Formula 1 and MASCAR events were also televised in the United Kingdom.